 Ok, so big deal.
 So we’re talking about “price checkers” right?
 Wrong.
 We’re talking about fully functional computers capable of multitasking technology that can run application software allowing them to offer up a multitude of time saving tasks to customers as well as store employees.
 These are devices that when properly deployed can mitigate customer frustration by giving them instant access to information they need, without having to track down a sales associate… and the opposite of customer frustration is customer satisfaction.

 The fact is, we as a society are well past the “technology aversion” phase.
 We’re using it everywhere.
 Whether we are at home, work, or in the car, we have so much technology literally at our fingertips.
 Why should it be any different when we’re shopping?
 Why must we seek out sales associates for a price check or stand in the check-out line to sign up for the loyalty program or fumble with our smart phone when we want to check out something we saw on the store’s website?

-Here’s just a sampling of what an installed array of mini-kiosks can do for retail customers:
+Here’s just a sampling of what an installed array of mini-kiosks, technology that multitask, can do for retail customers: